DFID/dfid-results-estimates/README.md

 3. R version >= 4.0.0.

-4. If you don't want to use `packrat` then you must install all the packages manually (see the `packages.R`script). **If** you do this you must remove the `packrat_setup.R` script `root/` or make sure the script isn't sourced in `_drake.R`. **WARNING:** if packages are not the same version as we used to run the pipeline there may be breaking changes between those we installed and those installed on your machine.
+4. If you don't want to use `packrat` then you must install all the packages manually (see the `./packages.R`script). **WARNING:** if packages are not the same version as we used to run the pipeline there may be breaking changes between those we installed and those installed on your machine.
 We recommend using packrat.